fmauquie/react-native-dp3t-sdk/README.md

 Minimum iOS version is 11 for DP3T iOS SDK, so you need to change the verison to (at least) 11.0 in your iOS Podfile.

-You have to add the [react-native-swift](https://github.com/rhdeck/react-native-swift) package and run `react-native swiftify` and run `pod install` again, because this native module (and the DP3T iOS SDK) use Swift.
+If you are not in v0.62, you have to add the [react-native-swift](https://github.com/rhdeck/react-native-swift) package and run `react-native swiftify` and run `pod install` again, because this native module (and the DP3T iOS SDK) use Swift.
+If you are in v0.62 you should be fine just using the module.

 [Add bluetooth capabilities](https://github.com/DP-3T/dp3t-sdk-ios#start--stop-tracing) to your Info.plist file.